jimbateson/jamesbateson.co.uk/src/articles/reflecting-on-and-rebranding-myself.md

 ---
 My job role has unfortunately been made redundant recently.
 The time since has honestly been a bit of a blur.
 Lots of emotions that have changed daily.

-Whilst I'm devastated, and currently in the shock/fright/realisation of what that means in terms of living and such, I'm trying to not get overwhelmed by it, stay positive, and do at least one proactive thing a day.
+Whilst I'm devastated, and currently in the shock/fright/realisation of what that means in terms of cost of living and such, I'm trying to not get overwhelmed by it, stay positive, and do at least one proactive thing a day.

-One thing it's given me a chance to do, is think about the direction I want to take my career in, what role would I fit into that would make me happy?
+One thing it's given me a chance to do, is think about the direction I want to take my career in, what role would I fit into that would make me happy.

 My passions have always been the development fundamentals.
-HTML, CSS, and vanilla presentational JavaScript, and over the last several years, focusing on accessibility and culture.
+HTML, CSS, and vanilla presentational JavaScript, and over the last several years, focusing on digital accessibility and culture.

 Both the jobs I have had in the digital industry have been 'Front End Dev/Engineer'.
 However, as the stack has moved on and the role feels more like 'full-stack', I have struggled as working with frameworks and TypeScript, etc has just never 'clicked' for me.

 From the first few days of looking for job postings, however, this has presented a bit of an issue.
-Almost all positions I saw were React/TypeScript proficient/expert, node.js, npm, headless, and unit tests the lists were huge.
+Almost all positions I saw were React/TypeScript proficient/expert, node.js, npm, headless, unit tests the lists go on and on!

 So I've decided to try and rebrand myself in a way that plays to my strengths and allows me to try and speak to companies about a role I feel is hugely important within a development/design team.